KubaBoi/CheeseFramework/README.md

 - ```#@query```
     -
     This annotation says that we want to get data from database.
 It is followed by SQL query.
-This query can be more than one line but have to be in quotation marks and the query must ends with semicolon.
+This query can be more than one line but have to be in quotation marks and the query can ends with semicolon.

     More line query:
     ```python